dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-planarconfig/README.md

-The average chroma (s. https://en.wikipedia.org/wiki/HSL_and_HSV) over all pixels and the sum of absolute differences of sample values of adjoining pixels is calculated, and resulting values on assuming color-by-pixel or color-by-plane planar configuration are compared.
-If the significance of the difference in the average chroma is more significant than the difference in the sum of absolute differences of sample values, the planar configuration which resulted in the lesser chroma value is selected - otherwise the planar configuration which resulted in lesser differences of sample values of adjoining pixels.
+The average chroma (s. https://en.wikipedia.org/wiki/HSL_and_HSV) over all pixels and the sum of absolute differences of sample values of adjoining pixels is calculated and resulting values on assuming color-by-pixel or color-by-plane planar configuration are compared.
+If the significance of the difference in the average chroma is greater than the significance of the difference in the sum of absolute differences of sample values, the planar configuration which resulted in the lesser chroma value is selected - otherwise the planar configuration which resulted in lesser differences of sample values of adjoining pixels is selected.

 For each processed file one of the characters: p - no pixel data